 FAQ about a trip to Madrid

 The more time you have, the better.
-Generally, you should spend at least 3 days in Madrid to see all the major attractions Madrid has to offer.
-We recommend you spend 5 days in the Spanish capital and plan 1-2 day trips from Madrid.
+Generally, you should spend at least three days in Madrid to see all the major attractions.
+We recommend spending five days in the Spanish capital and planning one- or two-day trips from Madrid.

-Madrid is most famous for being the capital of Spain and the geographical center of the country.
-The city is the seat of the royal family and is therefore known for the royal palace.
-Other famous sights of the city are the Retiro Park as well as the Museum del Prado.
+Madrid is most famous for being Spain’s capital and geographical center.
+The city is the seat of the royal family and is known for the royal palace.
+Other famous sights include Retiro Park and the Museum del Prado.

 Madrid, like other cities in Spain, is considered very safe.
-However, you should keep an eye on your belongings at all times, as there are some pickpockets in Madrid, especially in tourist places, restaurants, and public transport.
+However, you should always be aware of your surroundings and keep an eye on your belongings, as pickpockets are present in Madrid, especially in tourist areas, restaurants, and public transportation.

 Whether you should visit Madrid or Barcelona depends entirely on your personal interests.
-Madrid is a typical Spanish city with many sights and the seat of the royal family.
-On the other hand, in Barcelona, you can learn more about Catalan culture and visit the beach.
+Madrid is a typical Spanish city with many sights and is the seat of the royal family.
+In Barcelona, on the other hand, you can learn more about Catalan culture and visit the beach.

-The tap water in Madrid is safe to drink.
-In fact, it is considered the best tap water in the country and is subject to strict quality controls.
+Madrid’s tap water is safe to drink.
+It is considered the best tap water in the country and is subject to strict quality controls.

-The Spanish capital Madrid is located about 625 km (380 mi) from Barcelona.
-This is equivalent to about 6 hours by car or a nearly 4-hour train ride.
-The flight route between Barcelona and Madrid is therefore considered the most popular in all of Europe.
+Madrid, the Spanish capital, is about 625 km (380 mi) from Barcelona.
+Traveling that distance takes about six hours by car or about three hours by train.
+Therefore, the flight route between Barcelona and Madrid is considered the most popular in Europe.